• Growth hormone and IGF-1 production decline significantly

 The Healthspan vs. Lifespan Distinction

 Perhaps the most honest way to frame peptide therapy is through the lens of healthspan — the number of years you live in good health — rather than lifespan.
-Even if peptides don't add years to your life, reducing inflammation, maintaining immune competence, supporting tissue repair, and improving sleep quality all contribute to a higher quality of life as you age.
+Even if peptides don't add years to your life, reducing inflammation, maintaining immune competence, supporting recovery support, and improving sleep quality all contribute to a higher quality of life as you age.
 That's a meaningful goal in its own right.

-Working with a Physician on Peptide Therapy
+Working with a Provider on Peptide Therapy

 The peptide landscape is largely unregulated, with many products of uncertain quality available online.
 Working with a physician who understands peptide pharmacology — and who sources from licensed compounding pharmacies — is essential for both safety and efficacy.